 - Earlier this year, a group of five women filed a petition in the Varanasi court seeking permission for daily worship of the idols in Gyanvapi Mosque.
 These idols are carved on the outer walls of the mosque.
-In the hearing of this, the judge (senior division) of the civil court directed for the videography of the entire mosque complex and submit the report by May 17.
+In the hearing of this, the judge (senior division) of the civil court directed the videography of the entire mosque complex and submit the report by May 17.

-- According to the Hindu outlook, there is a 10 feet deep well between the mosque and Vishwanath temple, which is called Gyanvapi, even mentioned in the Skanda Purana.
+- According to the Hindu outlook, there is 10 feet deep well between the mosque and Vishwanath temple, which is called Gyanvapi, even mentioned in the Skanda Purana.
 It is said that Lord Shiva himself dig this well for Lingabhishek with his trident(Trishul).

 - Sources related to the survey of the Gyanvapi Masjid complex reported to the media discovering an eye-captivating idol of a crocodile.
 And other than the crocodile structure, the survey team also found broken pieces of temple shikharas.

 - After the survey to avoid any brawl or disturbance, a complete ban was imposed on the movement of people within 500 meters of the Gyanvapi mosque complex.
 The police also banned the movement of vehicles from the Godauliya and Maidagin areas.

 - There have been reports of the architectural replacement of the top of the temple with the dome of the mosque.
 Apart from this, Trishuls, swastikas, ancient rocks, fragmentary sculptures, and places to keep lamps have been found inside the cellars, and artwork of Snake and Swan was sighted.